blue-in-sea/Algo-Notebook/GraphBFS/TopologicalSort.md

-### Topological Sort
+# Topological Sort

-Topological sorting is a linear ordering of vertices in a Directed Acyclic Graph (DAG).
-Given a directed acyclic graph (DAG), a topological sort is a linear ordering of all vertices such that for any edge (u, v), u comes before v.
+Topological sort is an algorithm used in graph theory to linearly order the vertices of a directed acyclic graph (DAG) such that for every directed edge \( (u, v) \), vertex \( u \) comes before vertex \( v \) in the ordering.
+This ordering is useful in scenarios where tasks or events have dependencies, such as scheduling, build systems, or course prerequisites.

+---

+## Key Concepts

+1. **Directed Acyclic Graph (DAG):**
+   - A graph with directed edges and no cycles.
+   - Topological sort is only applicable to DAGs.

+2. **Indegree:**
+   - The number of edges directed into a vertex.
+   - Vertices with an indegree of 0 can be starting points for the sort.

+3. **Linear Ordering:**
+   - The output of the topological sort is a sequence of vertices where all dependencies are satisfied.

+## Algorithm

+#### BFS

 ```
 indegree = an array indicating indegrees for each node